hotosm/chatmap/chatmap-desktop/README.md

 ### IM API connector

 The instant messaging API connector is a Go app that connects to WhatsApp using the whatsmeow library.
-You can build it by going to th the `chatmap-wa-connector` directory and running:
+You can build it by going to th the `chatmap-im-connector` directory and running:

 `go build`

 ### IM API connector

 The instant messaging API connector is a Go app that connects to WhatsApp using the whatsmeow library.
-You can build it by going to the the `chatmap-wa-connector` directory and running:
+You can build it by going to the the `chatmap-im-connector` directory and running:

 `go build`

-Then, rename and copy the binary file `chatmap-wa-connector` to `electron-app/backend/chatmap-go`
+Then, rename and copy the binary file `chatmap-im-connector` to `chatmap-desktop/backend/chatmap-go`

 ### ChatMap API